bgoonz/docs-collection/github/codespaces/managing-codespaces-for-your-organization/index.md

 ---
 title: Managing Codespaces for your organization
-intro: 'You can manage and review how users in your organization can use  {% data variables.product.prodname_github_codespaces %}.'
+intro: "You can manage and review how users in your organization can use  {% data variables.product.prodname_github_codespaces %}."
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Codespaces
 children: